 In this review we'll go into greater detail on the TR5000 model–the most ruggedly built and capable of the three LifeSpan treadmill desk bases.
 For a comparison between the three LifeSpan models click on the "Compare LifeSpan Models" tab.
 You can also read how these models compare to all the others in the market–including makers such as iMovR, Steelcase, TreadDesk, Rebel Desk, Exerpeutic and Woodway–in our comprehensive Comparison Review of Standalone Treadmill Bases.

 Treadmill Desk Competition

-Beginning in 2007 the walking desk industry was dominated by Steelcase in the corporate world and by TreadDesk in the residential market.
-Aside from these two contenders there was little else for treadmill deskers outside of cannibalizing their running treadmills into ergonomically-horrifying DIY hacks.
+Beginning in 2007 the walking desk industry was dominated by Steelcase in the corporate world and by TreadDesk (now defunct) in the residential market.
+Aside from these two contenders, there was little else for treadmill deskers outside of cannibalizing their running treadmills into ergonomically-horrifying DIY hacks.

 As the market for treadmill desks started to emerge from its DIY roots to more mainstream sensibilities, LifeSpan was really the first manufacturer to make a better commercial-grade treadmill that looked good, would last a long time, and include some snazzy perks that made the aging TreadDesk and Steelcase models look downright vintage in comparison.